Internal Medicine

 Gastrointestinal Diseases

-Diseases affecting the gastrointestinal system are common in the horse and horses may present with clinical signs of colic, diarrhoea, inappetance, weight loss or poor performance.
-Depending on the nature of the problem, horses may be seen as day patients or admission to the hospital may be required to facilitate a more extensive work-up and treatment.
+Gastrointestinal disorders are common in horses and may present with a variety of signs, including colic, diarrhoea, inappetence, weight loss, or poor performance.
+Depending on the nature and severity of the issue, horses can either be treated as day patients or may require hospital admission for more comprehensive diagnostic work-ups and treatments.

-Investigation into causes of gastrointestinal disease may include a thorough physical and dental examination, blood sampling, rectal palpation and faecal analysis, video endoscopy, abdominal ultrasound, ventral abdominal radiography (ponies only) and dynamic absorption testing.
+To investigate gastrointestinal conditions, a variety of diagnostic tools may be employed, including thorough physical and dental examinations, blood tests, rectal palpation, faecal analysis, video endoscopy, abdominal ultrasound, ventral abdominal radiography, and dynamic absorption testing.

-Video endoscopy allows close and detailed visualisation of many parts of the gastrointestinal tract including the oesophagus, stomach, duodenum, rectum and small colon.
-Gastrodudenoscopy is the only definitive way to diagnose gastric ulcers in horses.
-Gastric pH sampling may also be performed to assess the effectiveness of treatment.
+Video endoscopy offers detailed visualisation of many parts of the gastrointestinal tract, including the oesophagus, stomach, duodenum, rectum, and small colon.
+Gastrodudenoscopy is the gold standard for diagnosing gastric ulcers, and gastric pH testing may be conducted to evaluate the effectiveness of ongoing treatment.

-Radiography of the ventral abdomen allows detection and quantification of sand – a common cause of colic in horses in Western Australia.
-This procedure can be performed on ponies and small horses and sequential radiographs allow monitoring of response to treatment in such cases.
+Ventral abdominal radiography of the ventral abdomen is a critical tool for detecting and quantifying sand accumulation – a common cause of colic in Western Australia.
+Sequential radiographs can track the response to treatment in such cases.

-Where appropriate, a medical investigation will be conducted in collaboration with our surgeons to perform procedures such as laparoscopy (keyhole surgery of the abdomen) to allow visualisation of the abdominal cavity.
-In some cases, full surgical exploration of the abdomen may be required.
+Where necessary, our medical team collaborates closely with our surgeons to perform advanced procedures such as laparoscopy (keyhole surgery of the abdomen) to visualise the abdominal cavity.
+In some cases, a full surgical exploration may be required.

 Neurological Disorders